swordow/GeneralSocksProxy/README.md

 # GeneralSocksProxy
-This item is rewriting based on the shadowsocks developed by clowwindy.
+This item is rewriting based on the Shadowssocks developed by clowwindy (2.6.3 version source code).
 And replaced some libs used on osx platform only.

 ### Install